BradleyCodeU/bradleycodeu.github.io/_apcsp/turtleart/017TurtleStars2.md

+---
+layout: project
+category: turtleart
+title: Turtle Stars 2
+---
-Write code that will draw stars WITH NO INTERNAL WALLS.
+Write code that will draw stars **WITH NO INTERNAL WALLS**.
 It will create the outline of a 5-pointed star, 6-pointed, 7-pointed, 8-pointed, etc.

 Ask the user "HOW MANY POINTS?"

 ![Star](/stars2.PNG)

 Your code should use calculations (not x-y coodinates) to draw the shape.